harsh-saini7785/explanations/README.md

 # Explanations

-## ❓ What happens when you hit a URL in the browser?
+## ❓ What happens when you hit a URL in the browser??

 When you enter a URL in a browser like Google Chrome, the browser first **parses the URL** into its components such as protocol, hostname, port, path, and query parameters.